cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 > After send/receive, the value in process 1 is 42
 > ```

-As we can appreciate, transmission only occurred between processes 0 and 1, and no other process was affected.
+As we can see, the transmission only occurred between processes 0 and 1, and no other process was affected.

+#### Send and Recive Python Memory Objects

-The following example illustrates the use of the uppercase versions of the methods `comm.Send()` and `comm.Recv()` to perform a buffered transmission of data between processes 0 and 1 in the communicator group.
+The following example illustrates the use of the uppercase versions of the methods `comm.Send()` and `comm.Recv()` to perform a transmission of data between processes from memory to memory.
+In our example we will agian be sending a message between processors of rank 0 and 1 in the communicator group.

 >```python
 > !include ../examples/send_receive_buffer.py